metio/terraform-provider-k8s/docs/data-sources/elasticache_services_k8s_aws_cache_subnet_group_v1alpha1_manifest.md

 Required:

 - `cache_subnet_group_description` (String) A description for the cache subnet group.
 - `cache_subnet_group_name` (String) A name for the cache subnet group.
-This value is stored as a lowercase string.Constraints: Must contain no more than 255 alphanumeric characters or hyphens.Example: mysubnetgroup
+This value is stored as a lowercase string.
+Constraints: Must contain no more than 255 alphanumeric characters or hyphens.
+Example: mysubnetgroup

 Optional:

 - `subnet_i_ds` (List of String) A list of VPC subnet IDs for the cache subnet group.
 - `subnet_refs` (Attributes List) (see [below for nested schema](#nestedatt--spec--subnet_refs))
 - `tags` (Attributes List) A list of tags to be added to this resource.
 A tag is a key-value pair.
-Atag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))
+A tag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--subnet_refs"></a>
 ### Nested Schema for `spec.subnet_refs`

 Optional:

-- `from` (Attributes) AWSResourceReference provides all the values necessary to reference anotherk8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--subnet_refs--from))
+- `from` (Attributes) AWSResourceReference provides all the values necessary to reference another k8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--subnet_refs--from))

 <a id="nestedatt--spec--subnet_refs--from"></a>
 ### Nested Schema for `spec.subnet_refs.from`